On this page:

 Problem set 12: Accumulators🔗

-This problem set builds on the skills that we introduced in Lectures 2−9, 11−19 and 25.
-To encourage you to review those lectures, your grade on this assignment will be capped by your grade on those lectures at the time you submit (or correct) this assignment.
+This problem set builds on the skills that we introduced in Lectures 2−9, 11−19 and 26.
+To encourage you to review those lectures, your grade on this assignment will be capped by your grade on those lectures.
 You can resubmit lecture exercises at any time.

 Remember to follow the design recipe whenever you design or write a function.
 In particular, every type mentioned in a signature must be introduced by a data definition, except for these well-known types: Number, Image, String, Color, Boolean, KeyEvent, MouseEvent, Posn, Anything, NaturalNumber, ListOfNumbers, 1String, [ListOf X], [NEListOf X].
 When you write a function using an accumulator, you must provide an accumulator statement.
 An accumulator statement should explain what the accumulator is, not how to use or change the accumulator.